Buy Tickets or Subscribe to the Season

 Jeffrey Grossman, harpsichord

-with special guest dancer to be announced
+with special guest Steven Vilsaint, dancer

 Safety and COVID-19

 The safety of our performers, staff, and audience are of the utmost importance to us.
 As the COVID-19 pandemic continues to evolve, we will closely monitor local conditions as concerts date draw near.
-We reserve the right to require proof of vaccionation, masking, and distance inside the concert hall.
+We reserve the right to require proof of vaccination, masking, and distance inside the concert hall.
 We will announce our safety procedures for each concert in advance of the performance date.

 By purchasing a ticket and attending a concert, you acknowledge that despite all reasonable precautions, there are risks in attending live musical events and you agree to accept those risks yourself.
 You release the Sebastians (legally, Sebastian Chamber Players, Inc.) from any claims based on your attendance of one of our concerts.
 Your in-person concert ticket grants you access to the virtual concert experience—available shortly after the performance.
 If you have any questions or need assistance, we are always reachable at email@example.com.